artyoomi/meta-bananapi-f3/README.md

-# Yocto support fort Banana Pi F3  #
+# Yocto support for Banana Pi F3  #

 This document describes the initial Yocto support for the development board Banana Pi F3.